PythonRSAS/pythonrsas.github.io/_posts/2020-12-27-1-Tips-on-Learning.md

 tag: The art of Learning
 category: education
 title: "Tips on Learning"
-description: Tips on learnig and how to be accomplished
+description: Tips on learnig and how to work efficiently and have more enjoyment
 author: Sarah Chen
 image: images/posts/photos/IMG-0631.jpg
 ---